pawanit17/ds_and_algo_interview_prep/README.md

   }
   ```

-## How to check if the Linked List is a Palindrome
+## :dart: How to check if the Linked List is a Palindrome

 - Pointer Increments
   - Maintain two pointer approach to get Mid of the linked list and the size